Empty homes

 Managing your empty home

-• Check the property regularly
+• Visit the property regularly and remove accumulated post

-• Repair any accidental damage or vandalism
+• Repair external damage or vandalism promptly

 • Hang curtains or blinds so it looks occupied